Göran Ragnerstam

 Ragnerstam was born in Stockholm; he grew up in Södermalm and later in Vällingby.
 His father was interested in theatre and acted out for his children.
 He encouraged Ragnerstam to move on to an acting course.
 Ragnerstam took part in plays in primary school primary education and secondary school.
 After that he worked on Posten AB, before he did military service conscription.
 An ad about training to be an actor got him to study at Kulturama, and after that he studied at NAMA in Malmö from 1981 to 1984.
 After that he was involved in the Gothenburg City Theatre.
 Ragnerstam has also worked with Lars Norén.

-Ragnerstam was married to Carina Boberg and he is a cousin of author Bunny Ragnerstam.
+He was married to Carina Boberg until her death from cancer in 2020.
+They had two children together.
+He is a cousin of author Bunny Ragnerstam.